discos/suricate/README.rst

 Suricate allows GUIs, RFI checkers, receiver monitors, backends and meteo services to know some antenna parameters like the current azimuth and elevation, device temperatures, configurations, LO frequencies and so forth.
+It works even when ACS is not running and provides information about the status of the containers.
 To use Suricate look at the `documentation <https://suricate.readthedocs.io>`_.